-Also,VIROSOFTTMCP4 is nontoxic for birds, bees, invertebrates, fish, mammals and plants because its active ingredient does not penetrate plant tissue.
+Also,VIROSOFTTMCP4 is unlikely to cause adverse effects to birds, bees, invertebrates, fish, mammals and plants because its active ingredient does not penetrate plant tissue.

 Over the years, several clinical trials have been undertaken at Washington State University, Yakima USDA Laboratories, the Pacific Agri-Food Research Center in Summerland, British Columbia, and the Horticultural Research and Development Center in St-Jean-sur-Richelieu, Quebec, to demonstrate VIROSOFTTMCP4’s effectiveness.
 The results showed high codling moth larvae mortality.
 For example, in one of the trials, the count of adult moths trapped in control plots after the first and second generations were as high as 270.
 In plots treated with VIROSOFTTM CP4, the count of captured adults was as low as 3 to 30 after the first generation and only 0.5 to 4.5 after the second generation.
 This represented more than a 98% reduction in the codling moth population.

-One of the consequences of climate change is the increased activity of parasitic insects, including codling moths.
+One of the consequences of climate change is the increased activity of parasitic insects, including codling moths and OFM.

 In addition, damage caused by codling moth larvae are entry sites for fungal diseases and other insects, which also reduces fruit quality.

-The codling moth may experience more than one breeding cycle, which is why its control is required continuously.
+The codling moth may experience more than one breeding cycle per growing season, which is why its control is required continuously.

 VIROSOFTTMCP4 is sprayed into orchards when the moth eggs hatch.
 Applications should be planned so that the larva can come into direct contact with the product and ingest it before it enters the fruit.